 The following are some frequently asked questions that authors of data collection maps often have.
-For data collector FAQs, see FAQs in Collect Data.
+For data collector FAQs, see FAQs for data collection.

 - How do I track the location of my data collectors?

 - How do I enable inclusion of photos during collection?

 - How do I restrict the tools available to collectors working with my map?